Gardner Museum Heist —Blog

 Typically a nonfiction book from an established publisher, like Public Affairs, which published "Master Thieves," is not available for purchase until 12-18 months after the final manuscript is completed.
 A work can be fast-tracked, as was the case with "Master Thieves," which was timed to come out for the 25th anniversary of the Gardner heist.

+The way Kurkjian conducted the interview was also disappointingly unexpected.
 In one anecdote during a lecture Kurkjian was giving on the case at Southborough Library two years later, Kurkjian mentioned in passing that he had been completing his book in May of 2014.
 That was three months prior to his interview with me.

 My work fundamentally contradicted, and directly competed with the narratives in Kurjian's completed book on the case.

-If my information and analysis were correct, Kurkjian's book was obsolete before it was even released, and, if true, debunked the FBI's latest revised claims about who the perpetrators were.
+If my information and analysis were correct, Kurkjian's book was obsolete before it was even released, and, if true, it debunked the FBI's latest revised claims about who the perpetrators were.
 That's likely why, one could surmise, Kurkjian replied "Thanks pal I think," to Robinson.

 A short time later in that Southborough Library presentation, Kurkjian said that when talking to sources: "The way we work when you're in a very delicate, very tentative situation is, you build confidence, whatever they ask unless it involves a source.
 You chit chat, you show them your expertise, your seriousness and sobriety.
 You're not a wise guy, and they hear that."